SIRAHFF/documentation/docs/source/AMBER/Tutorial-7.rst

 .. important::

-    Check :ref:`install <Download amber>` section for download and set up details before to start this tutorial.
+    Check :ref:`download <download amber>` section for download and set up details before to start this tutorial.
     Since this is **tutorial 7**, remember to replace ``X.X`` in your folder directory.
 The files corresponding to this tutorial can be found in: ``sirah_[version].amber/tutorial/7/``

 7.1.
 Build CG representations